Garden Landscaping Ideas

 This low-maintenance modern front garden will last for years and if you’re planning to sell up, it’ll increase your home’s kerb appeal.

-20. Landscaping for Raised Garden Beds
+20. Be Inventive with Raised Beds

 Instead of the usual rectangular raised bed, how about a landscaped design like this?

 You can still access the beds from every side and it creates an interesting garden feature.
-Great use of an irrigation system too – you’ll want a leaky hosepipe in raised beds of this size.

 A very steep back garden is not much use as it is.
 This design incorporates a heavy-duty tier that creates two levels with raised beds to soften the vertical.